In 2023 we celebrate the 50th anniversary of the 1st worldwide satellite concert by ONE man.

 - Elvis

 wanted a suit that said America.
-Initial ideas included the outline
+Ideas included the outline

-of a map or the star-spangled banner, but they eventually decided on the
+of a map or the star-spangled banner, but eventually the decision went to the national bird.

 - The live

-broadcast had to be just shy of an hour, after which the satellite
+broadcast had to be shy of 1 hour, after which the satellite

 feed would be cut off, so Elvis organised for Joe Esposito to be at the side of

-the stage with a flashlight to indicate when there were 10 minutes left.
+the stage with a flashlight to indicate when 10 minutes were left.

 - The sound equipment